zalandoresearch/fashion-mnist/README.md

 ### Loading data with other languages

-As one of the most popular dataset in the Machine Learning community, people have implemented MNIST loader in many languages.
-They can be used to load `Fashion-MNIST` dataset as well (may require decompressing first).
-Note that they are not tested by us.
+As one of the Machine Learning community's most popular datasets, MNIST has inspired people to implement loaders in many different languages.
+You can use these loaders with the `Fashion-MNIST` dataset as well.
+(Note: may require decompressing first.)
+To date, we haven't yet tested all of these loaders with Fashion-MNIST.

 - [C](https://stackoverflow.com/a/10409376)
 - [C++](https://github.com/wichtounet/mnist)